How Safe is Your Hospital?

 What is the Leapfrog Hospital Safety Grade?

-The Leapfrog Hospital Safety Grade is an “A,” “B,” “C,” “D,” or “F” assigned to general hospitals in the U.S., the only ratings program focused exclusively on how safe hospitals are for patients.
-The Safety Grade uses evidence-based patient safety measures including rates of preventable errors, injuries and infections, and whether hospitals have systems in place to prevent them.
-Safety Grades are updated twice annually, in the fall and spring, and are freely available to the public at hospitalsafetygrade.org.
-The Hospital Safety Grade uses a public, peer-reviewed methodology, calculated by top patient safety experts under the guidance of a National Expert Panel, and is 100% transparent and free to the public.
+The Leapfrog Hospital Safety Grade is an “A,” “B,” “C,” “D,” or “F” assigned to most general hospitals in the U.S. It is the only ratings program focused exclusively on how safe hospitals are for patients.
+The Safety Grade uses evidence-based patient safety measures, including rates of preventable errors, injuries and infections, and whether hospitals have systems in place to prevent them.
+Hospital Safety Grades are updated twice annually, in the fall and spring, and are freely available to the public at hospitalsafetygrade.org.

 Why should people worry about a hospital's safety?
 Aren't all hospitals the same?

 It is critical to monitor safety before choosing a hospital.
-Preventable medical errors, accidents, injuries and infections in hospitals kill upwards of 200,000 people every year, the third leading cause of death in the United States.
-One in four people admitted to a hospital suffers some form of avoidable harm.
-And all hospitals are not the same; some hospitals are much safer than others.
+Preventable medical errors, accidents, injuries and infections in hospitals kill upwards of 250,000 people every year, the third leading cause of death in the United States.
+One in four people admitted to a hospital suffer some form of avoidable harm.
+And not all hospitals are the same; some are much safer than others.

 What is the difference between the Leapfrog Hospital Survey and the Leapfrog Hospital Safety Grade?

 The Leapfrog Hospital Survey is an annual voluntary survey in which Leapfrog asks hospitals to report quality and safety data and then publicly reports that information by hospital.
-The Leapfrog Hospital Safety Grade is a letter grade Leapfrog bi-annually assigns to general hospitals in the United States, whether they voluntarily report data to Leapfrog or not.
+The Hospital Safety Grade is a letter grade Leapfrog assigns twice each year to general hospitals in the United States.
 Most of the data used to calculate the Grade comes from the Centers for Medicare and Medicaid Services (CMS), the federal agency that runs Medicare.
-If a hospital voluntarily reports to the Leapfrog Hospital Survey, some of that data is used to calculate a Safety Grade.
+In addition, some Leapfrog Hospital Survey ratings are used to calculate a Safety Grade.

 Leapfrog experts and advisors at the Johns Hopkins Armstrong Institute for Patient Safety and Quality regularly review all publicly available measures of safety and the methodology to determine a hospital’s Safety Grade.
 The National Expert Panel regularly convenes to review the methodology for validity and reliability.
 The scoring methodology is published in detail, and hospitals are given tools to analyze how their own grade was derived.